-Not all the stars of the track retire to stud or the field — some top-class horses even go on to competitive careers in new disciplines.
-Here are six former Grade or Group One winners enjoying an active retirement.
+Not all the stars of the track retire to stud or the field — some famous racehorses even go on to competitive careers in new disciplines.
+Here are six Grade or Group One winners enjoying an active retirement.

 Saphir Du Rheu